Latest Posts

 Heavenly Father,

-We are grateful for the grace that has brought us into your communion — the communion of the Father, Son and Holy Spirit.
+We thank you for your love and mercy shown us through the life, death, burial and resurrection of Jesus Christ.
+Through Him you have brought us into your communion — the communion of the Father, Son, and Holy Spirit.

 Please join me in the Lord’s Prayer.